What Happened to Ginger Smith: Artistry

 Lost the ability to have children.

-And for 3 years that followed, there was a threat to my life:
+the 3 years that followed, there was a threat to my life:

 1. If I went to bed.